 An initiative presented by the Ministry of Human Resources and Social Development in Saudi Arabia.
 This program is one of the industries that aims at all beneficiaries of the community's social security pension by joining them with new job opportunities.
 For their effective transition in their practical and scientific life, this is in agreement and partnership with those who own Those direct jobs.
 The companies and the competent authorities for social security beneficiaries until they are directly qualified for a suitable job after completing the training.

 The Sulaiman Al-Rajhi Foundation for Development Finance, in partnership with several public bodies, launched the Tamkeen Fund, which aims to activate the role of associations in the transformation from direct pastoral work to broader development work by building internal units responsible for providing financial and non-financial microfinance services to support beneficiaries towards Through micro-economic activities that reduce their dependence on care and guarantee services and enable NGOs to manage loan portfolios for microfinance, support productive families and micro-enterprises, and build their capacities.

 The Worker Women Transportation Program "Wusoul" works with financial support from the Human Resources Development Fund and in cooperation with vehicle orientation applications, which aims to enable women to work in the private sector and raise their participation in the labor market by helping the employee overcome the transportation difficulties to and from the workplace, and providing High-quality and affordable transportation service to support its job stability.

-The Ajeer program is one of the Ministry of Human Resources and Social Development initiatives, which aims to organize temporary work and facilitate access to the workforce in the Kingdom.
+The Ajeer program is one of the Ministry of Human Resources and Social Development initiatives, which aims to organize temporary work and facilitate access to the workforce in the Saudi Arabia.

 Funding the ethical charter project for workers in the charitable sector.